crsmejia93/PrimeNumbers/README.md

-"#This program iterates through a given range and lists all the number, specifing if they are prime numbers or not."
+"#This program iterates through a given range and lists all the numbers, specifying if they are prime numbers or not."